 The victim may believe that no one will believe them if they report the abuse

 The victim may be afraid of the way other people may react

 The victim may have been threatened by the abuser

 If you have suffered childhood sexual abuse, it does not have to define you.
-Our Radical Aliveness Groups and Our Life Change Program at Life Change Health institute can help you heal from the scars of child sexual abuse and learn to lead a life filled with joy, happiness, and pleasure.
+Trauma Recovery Institute specialises in treating complex trauma including sexual abuse, we can help you heal from the scars of childhood sexual abuse and learn to lead a life filled with joy, happiness, and pleasure.

 Signs and Symptoms of Childhood Sexual Abuse